Equine Medicine and Care

 - Geriatric care – Aged horses can have sub-clinical health care issues that can be identified and treated before they become a problem.
 If your horse is over 15 years of age we recommend a complete physical examination and blood testing to establish baseline values.

 - Surgery – Standing or recumbent surgery of the horse is performed for castration, biopsy and laceration repair.
 More complicated procedures may be referred to a specialist.

 Equine Routine Dentistry

-- Mouth pain including the gums, cheeks and tongue caused by sharp hooks and edges.
+- Mouth pain including the gums, cheeks and tongue

-- Infection of mouth and sinuses.
+- Infection of the mouth and sinuses.